mramshaw/Alexa-Stuff/README.md

 #### Memory Usage

-The smallest possible allocation for a Lambda Function is 128 MB.
+The smallest possible allocation for a Lambda function is 128 MB.
 So it is a good idea to use this as a target, rather than trying to minimize memory usage with procedural code.

 #### Testing